How to grow dahlias from tubers

 There are three ways to grow dahlias: from tubers, rooted cuttings or seed.

 Tubers are the roots of mature plants and look like a cluster of brown, carrot-like roots joined by the previous year's dried stem.
-You can buy them from garden centres or by mail order in spring, or use your own tubers that have been overwintered.
+You can buy them from garden centres or by mail order in spring, or use your own tubers that you have overwintered.

 When to plant dahlia tubers